Web Design

 Soulpie.TV

-Soulpie.TV was created in 2018 and was a perfectly executed example of brand identity across web and print media (it even won an award — http://sixes.net/soulpie-winner.png!).
-Unfortunately, the band broke up shortly thereafter.
+Soulpie.TV was created in 2018 and was a perfectly executed example of brand identity across web and print media (view our beautiful autographed poster).
+It even won an award — http://sixes.net/soulpie-winner.png!
+Unfortunately, the band broke up shortly thereafter. 😔

 Rural Design Collective

-The Rural Design Collective is a mentoring program sponsored and organized by Point.B Studio.
+The Rural Design Collective was a mentoring program sponsored and organized by Point.B Studio (2006-2018).
 Currently, it is in hiatus, however we have hopes to start it again someday as time, funds and tenacity permit. 😃 You can read more at https://sixes.net/allnewrdcHQ/rdc-rnd-lab.htm.
 Also, here is one of our favorite photos of the Cobwebs Crew just because — https://sixes.net/allnewrdcHQ/assets/IMG_9201.sm.png ❤

 New Artists Productions